 For someone who usually ends up ordering things online just because he’s not in the mood to cook, I have to say that homemade meals are the best.
 And yes, from-scratch cooking is a very valuable skill, especially if you’re stuck somewhere where there’s no access to the Internet or phone signals (or don’t have anyone around to cook your meals).

 For some, cooking’s right there next to rocket science.
 Believe me; it’s not that hard.
 If you follow the recipe to the letter, nothing can go wrong.
-More than that, if you have someone around the house who really know how to cook, you should do well and stick around.
+More than that, if you have someone around the house who really knows how to cook, you should do well and stick around.
 You might learn a thing or two.
 Always start small and work your way towards more refined dishes.

 That’s about it for my list of common prepping mistakes.
 What do you think?
 Hit the comments section and let me know.